hdeiner/passwordAPI/readme.md

 * Here, I have wired the execution of the same feature files to execute without going through the REST API level
 * I am testing that the right code was built, and that the functionality concerns are met
 * These tests run very quickly (464 ms)

+## rest_webservice_local
+* This set of tests runs the exact same set of Cucumber feature files through a locally hosted Tomcat based application server
+* One invokes this using mvn verify
+* We can have a lot of confidence that not only will the tests run well, but that they are likely to deploy without issue
+* These tests run pretty quick (558 ms).
+The functionality offerred by dependency breaking in WireMock had it's price.